chetflowers/Cybersecurity-Learning-Plan/README.md

 - Shared the certificate on LinkedIn.

 ## TryHackMe Training
-- Completed TriHackMe labs in Network Security, Digital Forensics, and Security Operations.
+- Completed TryHackMe labs in Network Security, Digital Forensics, and Security Operations.
-- Enhanced search skills while learning to use tools like Nmap, Shodan.io, VirusTotal, and Censys.
+- Enhanced search skills using tools like Nmap, Shodan.io, VirusTotal, and Censys.
 - Gained introductory experience with Active Directory for Windows.

 ## Job Application Update
 - Initially tried Sonara.ai, but it wasn't as effective as expected.
 - Now focusing on applying for IT support, helpdesk, and junior cybersecurity analyst roles through LinkedIn.

-## Stalkerware Project ("GetByeBye") Progress
+## GetByeBye – Digital Privacy & Stalkerware Detection
-- Set up the GitHub repository and configured GitHub Pages for the project.
-- Secured the domain (getbyebye.com) and connected it with proper DNS settings.
-- Developed key features including the "Am I Being Tracked?" quiz and linked security guide pages.
-- Fixed navigation issues and refined core security content.
+GetByeBye is a digital privacy tool designed to help users determine if their devices are being stalked.
+Originally known as ByeByeStalker, the project has been rebranded to GetByeBye.

+**Features:**
+- **"Am I Being Tracked?"
+Quiz:** A self-assessment tool to evaluate potential stalkerware risks.
+- **Security Guides:** Step-by-step instructions for detecting and removing spyware.
+- **Email Updates:** Stay informed about digital security and privacy.
+- **Resources:** A curated list of anti-stalkerware tools and privacy protection services.

+**Development Status:**
+- Security guides for low, medium, and high-risk users are complete.
-- Outlined next steps: building a Stalkerware Detection Checklist, planning a mobile scanner, and creating a resources page.
+- Upcoming features include a Stalkerware Detection Checklist and a full Resources Page.

-Overall, it was a productive week with significant progress in AWS certification, hands-on cybersecurity training, targeted job search efforts, and robust development on the Stalkerware project.
+Overall, it was a productive week with significant progress in AWS certification, hands-on cybersecurity training, targeted job search efforts, and robust development on the GetByeBye project.

 # Week 2 Journal Update – Cybersecurity Learning Plan